signalfx/signalfx-agent/docs/agent-install-packages.md

 1. Remove collector services such as `collectd`.

-2. Remove third-party instrumentation and agent software.

-> Don't use automatic instrumentation or instrumentation agents from
-> other vendors when you're using SignalFx instrumentation.
-The results
-> are unpredictable, but your instrumentation may break and your
-> application may crash.

-3. Download the GNU Privacy Guard (**GnuPG**) security key for the Debian package by running the following command:
+2. Download the GNU Privacy Guard (**GnuPG**) security key for the Debian package by running the following command:

    ```
    curl -sSL https://splunk.jfrog.io/splunk/signalfx-agent-deb/splunk-B3CD4420.gpg > /etc/apt/trusted.gpg.d/splunk.gpg
    ```

-4. Add an entry for the SignalFx Smart Agent package to Debian by running the following command:
+3. Add an entry for the SignalFx Smart Agent package to Debian by running the following command:

    ```
    echo 'deb https://splunk.jfrog.io/splunk/signalfx-agent-deb release main' > /etc/apt/sources.list.d/signalfx-agent.list
    ```

-5. Update the Debian package lists with the SignalFx Smart Agent package information by running the following command:
+4. Update the Debian package lists with the SignalFx Smart Agent package information by running the following command:

    ```
    apt-get update
    ```

-6. Install the Agent by running the following command:
+5. Install the Agent by running the following command:

    ```
    apt-get install -y signalfx-agent